remix-run/remix-website/data/posts/remix-and-the-edge.md

 ![tk][img-lever]

-Some smart guy said, “Give me a lever and i’ll move the world”.
+Some smart guy said, “Give me a lever and I’ll move the world”.
 Remix took that idea and ran with it.
-Now you have a lever to deliver any web page across the spectrum of dynamicism.
+Now you have a lever to deliver any web page across the spectrum of dynamism.
 And with the next generation of “the edge”, you can do it all over the world fast.

 ### Remix and NextGen “Edge”